Trial against Hells Angels set to start in Spain

-MADRID (AP) — The first hearing of the trial of a Hells Angels leader in Europe is set to start on Monday in Madrid.
+MADRID (AP) — The trial of a former leader of the Hells Angels in Europe is set to start on Monday in Madrid.

 German national Frank Hanebuth is being tried alongside 46 alleged international collaborators for running a chapter of the motorcycle club on the Spanish resort island of Mallorca that was allegedly involved in organized crime.

-Note: This story has been corrected to show that Hanebuth is no longer a leader of the Hells Angels.